Shadowing a London graffiti crew for one year altered Marc Vallée’s perception of the place he calls home

 Dark Corners, a new competition by the Museum of London supported by British Journal of Photography, invites photographers to submit work that explores London after dark.
 To mark the competition’s launch, we spoke to documentary photographer Marc Vallée, who will be featured in the Museum of London’s major, upcoming photography exhibition, London Nights.

-For London graffiti writers, the cover of darkness is crucial.
+For graffiti writers in London, the cover of darkness is crucial.
 From swift throw-ups and tags on rooftops, walls, and track sides to elaborate burners, invisibility is key in a city that is known for cracking down on the artform.
 Despite the threat of hefty fines and even imprisonment, today the capital is coated in the work of both solitary writers and larger crews.

 “I’ve been documenting the graffiti scene for many years,” says Marc Vallée, a documentary photographer known for his candid representations of youth culture in the context of the neoliberal city.
 From skateboarding and defensive architecture to his current work on graffiti in both Paris and London, since 2010, Vallée’s practice has been concerned with the demarcation of private and public space in the city, and how the activities of some subcultures disrupt this.
 In 2012, Vallée worked on a series entitled Writers, which documents graffiti artists working on Leake Street: a 300 metre stretch of road tunnel under Waterloo station where the practice is tolerated.